State Scholar Program

 Two-factor authentication is required for both School User and Administrator accounts every time a user logs in.
 If the setup process has not yet been completed by the high school, refer to the GAP Access Two-Factor Authentication User Guide for instructions.

-- High schools may generate the "Finalists" report in the SSP system after their State Scholars have been announced.
+- High schools may generate the "Finalists" report in the SSP system by following the instructions provided on pages 14-15 of the SSP Online Processing User Guide.

 - Refer to the State Scholar Finalists page for information about corrections, Illinois State Scholar Badges and submitting an appeal.

-- A sample press release, which can assist schools in announcing State Scholars, will be provided at the ISAC website after final announcements have been made.
+- A sample press release, which can assist schools in announcing State Scholars, is also available via the State Scholar Finalists area.

 - Instructions for downloading and printing Certificates of Achievement are provided in the SSP Online Processing User Guide.

-- Schools that do not choose to download and print their own certificates may instead wait for ISAC to mail printed Certificates of Achievement to them after the final round of announcements takes place.
+- Schools that participated in the early announcement process but did not choose to download and print their own certificates are mailed printed Certificates of Achievement from ISAC.

-- • High schools that download their own certificates will not receive the ISAC-printed Certificates of Achievements later this fall.
+- High schools that downloaded their own certificates will not receive the ISAC-printed Certificates of Achievements.

 Eligibility for the State Scholar Program is based, in part, on a student's highest qualifying ACT or SAT score.
 High school juniors who are potential candidates will need to take one of the accepted exams during the specified timeframe to be considered for State Scholar designation, even though Illinois' public institutions are now prohibited from requiring the submission of student test scores as part of the admissions process.